"A woman is like a tea bag - you never know how strong she is until you put her in hot water."

 Theres nothing like a shared experience.

-In 2016, Mandy, together with Korrin Barrett (pictured on left) helped establish "The Quad Squad", a global support group for quadruple amputees and held the first ever Quad Squad Muster in Sydney in 2017.
-With over 230 members worldwide and growing, it is the only support group of it's kind.
+In 2016, Mandy, together with Korrin Barrett (pictured on left) helped establish "The Quad Squad", a global support group for quadruple amputees.
+Together they held the first ever Quad Squad Muster in Sydney in 2017.
+Now with almost 300 members worldwide and growing, it is the only support group of its kind.

 Telling Our Story